-- 2.5 The Bat Consultation Zone for Lesser Horseshoe bats is based on the winter roosting sites in the SAC boundaries (See Plans 5 and 6). - 2.6 Note that not all Lesser Horseshoe bat hibernation roosts lie within the SAC's designated boundaries (See Plan's 7 and 8).
+- 2.3 Band A is shown in orange shading; Band B in yellow; and Band C in pale yellow reflecting the decreasing density at which Greater and Lesser Horseshoe bats are likely to occur away from the home roost. - 2.4 The banding within the Bat Consultation Zones are centred on the maternity roosts in the Wadbury, Cheddar Gorge and Ilford Manor.
+Smaller bands are formed around hibernation and subsidiary roosts and these may occur within the bands formed from the maternity roosts - 2.5 Note that not all Lesser Horseshoe bat hibernation roosts lie within the SAC's designated boundaries.
 It is estimated that these roosts support about 15% of the known summer populations in the geographic area covered by North Somerset and north west Somerset but the proportion of the population is likely to be less if unknown maternity roosts, male bats and bats migrating from a wider area are included.
-Potential significant effects within a Habitats Regulations Assessment should be considered on a case by case basis.
-Nonetheless, local populations, taken to be a maternity colony, are subject to assessment for 'Favourable Conservation Status' (see Appendix 7) for impacts from proposed developments prior to permission being given.
+Inclusion within a Habitats Regulations Assessment should be considered on a case by case basis.
+Nonetheless, local populations, taken to be maternity colony, are subject to assessment for 'Favourable Conservation Status' (see Appendix 7) for impacts from proposed developments prior to permission being given.

-Juvenile Sustenance Zones (red and pink shading on Plans 3 and 4 below)
+Juvenile Sustenance Zones (red and pink shading on Plan 3 below)

-- 2.7 Juvenile Sustenance Zones within Band A are formed around maternity roosts to a distance of 1 kilometre (km) for Greater Horseshoe bats, to include whole fields that fall within that zone which have been under appropriate management. - 2.8 Juvenile Greater Horseshoe bats are highly dependent on prey produced by cattle grazed pasture within this zone.
-It is highly unlikely that this can be replaced within development proposals.
-These areas are particularly sensitive and new build development on green field sites should be avoided in these zones. - 2.9 The Juvenile Sustenance Zone for Lesser Horseshoe bats includes all mature woodland within 600 metres of the maternity roost.
+- 2.6 Juvenile Sustenance Zones within Band A are formed around maternity roosts to a distance of 1 kilometre (km) for Greater Horseshoe bats, to include whole fields that fall within that zone which have been under appropriate management. - 2.7 Juvenile Greater Horseshoe bats are highly dependent on prey produced by cattle grazed pasture within this zone.7 It is highly unlikely that this can be replaced within development proposals. - 2.10 The Juvenile Sustenance Zone for Lesser Horseshoe bats includes all mature woodland within 600 metres of the maternity roost8.
+Juveniles select broadleaved woodland habitat9.
 It is highly unlikely that the biomass or shelter that such woodland provides can be replaced within development schemes.
 Consideration also needs to be given to connecting flight routes between the maternity roost and the woodlands.